 By Melanie Stone

 Is there trouble in paradise?
-Do you have a love or relationship question?
+Do you have love or relationship questions?
 Ask Melanie!

 Submit “Ask Melanie” requests to email@example.com, our Facebook page or Twitter.Tweet